Lighting the High Level Bridge

 Starting at 11pm Canada Day, 2014 and then every night after that, 365 days a year.

 It will change with the seasons.
-The bridge will be lit when it starts to get dark, and will turn off late in the evening.
+The bridge will be lit during the morning commute and again when it starts to get dark and will turn off late in the evening.
 The City of Edmonton sets the hours.

 The City of Edmonton, Civic Events Office.